Peculiar Velocity Anomaly from Forces Beyond Gravity?

-Before we introduce and study our phenomenological parameterizations in view of current observational constraints, we collect the relevant ingredients from perturbation theory.
+We begin with the description of peculiar velocities in perturbation theory from which we then infer that large bulk flows are unexpected in $\Lambda$CDM and in most alternative models.
 Inhomogeneities in the metric induce deviations from the uniform Hubble flow.
 They are accounted for by the peculiar velocity field $\vec v(\vec x)$.
 The bulk flow $\vec u$ is the average peculiar velocity in some volume defined by a window function $W$,

 Every cosmological model predicts the mean square $\left< u^2 \right>$ for a window of given size and shape, which can be compared with observation.
 Throughout, we stick to statistical homogeneity and isotropy, which for the Fourier transformed velocity field $\vec v_{\vec k}$ implies